On my learnings of JavaScript

 Three sentence summaries:

-is used to conditionally render content on the page, it is NOT in the DOMv-show
+v-modelis used to bind data to elements on the pagev-ifis used to conditionally render content on the page, it is NOT in the DOMv-showalso conditionally renders content, it IS stil in the dom (sets display: none)

 Extrapolations: